 One of SME Water’s longest standing clients, and the original development partners for our Dynamo analysis.
 With such a large and varied data set, we enjoy including Severn Trent Water within our analysis projects.

-Working with South Staffs over the past few years we have continued to develop our pressure management analysis capabilities, whilst identifying some great network improvements for them to implement.
+Working with South Staffordshire PLC over the past few years we developed our pressure management analysis capabilities in such a way as to give rise to the development of Dynamo, whilst identifying some great network improvements for them to implement.

 Paradigm identified a seasonal variation in this DMA with the early summer demand increase as well as Ramadan impact.
 The three allotments highlighted were previously unidentified and after investigation, could well be causing a lot of the seasonal variation.
 Several private leaks were also located on the back of the analysis.
 This DMA has had a stubborn night flow for a long time and this work has helped to suggest why and find some of the unaccounted-for water here.